capcom6/android-sms-gateway/README.md

       http://<device_local_ip>:8080/webhooks/unique-id
     ```

+For cloud mode the process is similar, simply change the URL to https://sms.capcom.me/api/3rdparty/v1/webhooks.
+Webhooks in Local and Cloud mode are independent.

 *Note*: Webhooks are transmitted directly from the device; therefore, the device must have an outgoing internet connection.
 As the requests originate from the device, incoming messages remain inaccessible to us.